mozilla-mobile/mozilla-vpn-client/docs/rfcs/0004-suggested-excluded-apps-tech-spec.md

 -   How will we decide which apps are initially on the suggested list?
 -   Does the suggested list just include specific apps, or can it include entire directories (like well-known Windows game directories) and/or allow wildcard matching?
 -   What is the process for adding an app to list, in light of potential security/privacy concerns when adding malicious apps?
--   Do we care what time of day we send the notification?
-If so, what time of day should we send them?

 Implementation (estimated 36-57 points total)
 ---------------------------------------------------